California State Route 109

 State Route 109 (SR 109) is a short, unsigned state highway in the U.S. state of California.
 It forms part of University Avenue in San Mateo County between U.S. Route 101 in East Palo Alto and State Route 84 in Menlo Park just west of the Dumbarton Bridge.
-Although the route is unsigned, it may be noted on some online maps.
+However, the southern segment within East Palo Alto's borders between U.S. Route 101 and Notre Dame Avenue has never been transferred from the city's control to the California Department of Transportation (Caltrans).
+Although the route is unsigned, it may be noted on some online maps, including the southern segment still under East Palo Alto's control.

 Route description

+The unsigned Route 109 is defined in section 409, subdivision (a), of the California Streets and Highways Code, and that the highway is "from Route 84 to Route 101".

 SR 109 begins at U.S. Route 101 in East Palo Alto.
-It continues north, paralleling the city border with Menlo Park before entering Menlo Park and crossing a railroad.
+It continues north until it reaches Notre Dame Avenue, where it then straddles along a north-south city border with Menlo Park.
+It then enters Menlo Park in its entirety and crosses an abandoned railroad crossing.
 SR 109 passes by salt evaporators before terminating at SR 84 just west of the Dumbarton Bridge.

+The segment of SR 109 in East Palo Alto remains in local control, specifically from US 101 to Notre Dame Avenue.
+Section 409, subdivision (b) of the California Streets and Highways Code mandates that the state will not take control over this section until Caltrans and the city determine that it is in an "acceptable state of repair".